w3c/wai-curricula/intro.md

 * Planning and managing web accessibility: Introduces specific considerations to integrate accessibility throughout the design process.
 * Involving people with disabilities throughout: provides resources about involving real users with disabilities early on in the design process,
 * Developing policies on web accessibility: provides information about putting accessibility policies in place, to document organizational commitments, and to encourage implementation of web accessibility.
+* Responding to accessibility questions: explains the importance of responding to accessibility queries and complaints.

 **Note**: This is a suggested teaching outline to help achieve the learning outcomes.
 Instructors might choose to adapt the sequence of the lessons or their content according to the particular audience and context.